Why You Shouldn’t Use a Free GPS Employee Tracking App?

 If you’re using a free employee GPS tracker or are considering implementing one, keep reading to learn why you should abandon that idea.
 We’ll show you how a free app increases the risk of company data loss and inflates your wage bill through time theft.

-Timeero helps you accurately track employee hours, location, and mileage
+Timeero tracks hours, location, and mileage accurately.

 The short answer is yes.
 There is a swath of GPS employee tracking apps that you can use without paying any subscription.
 However, some of these apps use the “free” price tag as a smokescreen to cover their unethical activities.